angelgolfer-ms/angelgolfer-msRepo0302200349/angelgolfer-msDocset0302200349/concepts/sharepoint-concept-overview.md

-# SharePoint sites and content API overview
+# SharePoint sites and lists API overview

 {1-2 sentences about the value of this feature/service to its target customers.}